elisaaferraraa/MPC/README.md

 # MPC
-MPC problems from EPFL MPC course of C.Jones
+MPC problems from EPFL MPC course of C.Jones using Matlab